juupje/LEDchristmastree/README.md

 ## Usage
 See documentation.md for the REST API.
 You can use the accompanying Android app or simply go to `http:raspberrypi.local/home` on any browser.
 From there, you can figure out the details by playing.

-## Notes
-### 5V vs 12V
-You can get a WS2811 string suitable for 5V or 12V.
-The advantage of 5V is that you can power the string and the Raspberry Pi using the same power supply.
-That power supply can be a simple phone charger with a spliced USB cable (though it should be a powerful one, depending on the number of LEDs).
-However, as the LEDs get only 5V, they will draw much more current, meaning that you should use thicker cables.
-(Pay attention to the max current rating of the cables!).
-Also, note that you cannot power the LEDs from a GPIO pin on the Pi!

-Using a 12V string will reduce the current draw significantly, allowing you to use thinner cables (and also a longer LED string).
-However, this does mean that you need a separate power supply for the Raspberry Pi and the string, with a common ground (such as a dual 12V/5V PSU).

-### Animation based on music
-This is waayyyy too finicky.
-Just don't try this.
-I'm not going to explain the intricacies of how I got this to work (sometimes).
-Also requires the `pyaudio` package.

-### Animation based on camera
-This functionality used Google's MoveNet to infer the position of 17 keypoints of a body in the view of the camera.
-It then uses a custom trained neural network to identify hands and their position.
-Using this information an animiation is created.

-This is still in development and should not be used.
-It also required the `tflite` package.

 ## Python environments
 ### On the Raspberry Pi
 The following packages are required.